Dan503/gulp-auto-imports/README.md

       // Format is now split into an object holding named format strings
       format: {
         // "$name" is replaced with the name of the file
+        // "$path" is replaced with a relative path to the file
         imports: 'import $name from "$path";',
         // The indent is added here, not in the template
         functions: '  $name();'